Skip to main content

 How do you use XDG Autostart to create “user services”?

-You may wonder how this is comparable to the implementation in the systemd software suite.
+You may wonder how this is comparable to the implementation in the Systemd software suite.
 First, we should understand the real reason for having user services.
 We must realize when the enabled service starts and stops to answer that.
-If we enable a “user service,” it starts on user login and runs as long as a session is open for that user.
+If we enable a “user service,” it starts at user login and runs until the user’s session ends.
 Once the last session dies, the service stops.

-The significant advantage is that the particular user manages this service without sudo.
+The significant advantage is that the user can manage this service without sudo.

-That’s it; this concludes today’s tutorial and this series about service files in Nitrux.
+That’s it; this concludes today’s tutorial and this series about user services in Nitrux.